Panthera-Framework/panthera-docs/src/english/panthera-installation/index.md

 Panthera installation
 =====================

-Project is hosted on Github, we are using GIT to manage code so it can easily downloaded from shell, dependencies are installable via [composer](http://getcomposer.org/).
+Project is hosted on Github, we are using GIT to manage code so it can be easily downloaded from shell, dependencies are installable via [composer](http://getcomposer.org/).

 1. Downloading source files and dependences from GIT